-The substantial volume of these shares being “dumped” can cause the stock price to drop dramatically, which can result in huge losses to the innocent investors who took part in it.
+The substantial The amount of total trades in an asset or market during a specified time period.
+It is sometimes als... of these shares being “dumped” can cause the stock price to drop dramatically, which can result in huge losses to the innocent investors who took part in it.

-One interesting case to point out is what happened with GameStop earlier this year.
+One interesting case to The unit of price change for bonds (1%), futures (0.01%), shares ($1) and mortgage fees (1% of the p... out is what happened with GameStop earlier this year.
 Originating from a Reddit group called WallStreetBets, retail investors were able to dramatically drive up the price of GameStop shares, which went from $4 to $483.

 It didn’t help that one of the world’s richest men and Tesla CEO Elon Musk tweeted the Reddit board hyping up the stock, which resulted in GameStop shares rallying even stronger to 60% within hours after his tweet.